time-link/timelink-server/README-Timelink-server.md

 poetry shell
 ```

-Aditionally setup your editor/to work with this env.
+Additionally setup your editor/to work with this env.